-With all the demands of running a family, it's hard to find time to make a household budget -- especially if the amount of money left at the end of the month is less than you want.
+With all the demands of running a household, it's hard to find time to make a family budget—especially if the amount of money left at the end of the month is less than you want.
 It's important to look household finances squarely in the eye, because that's the only way to control them; otherwise, they control you.

-Budget creation takes time, so set aside at least a few hours.
-It's better to wait for a day when you don't have pressing obligations than to cobble together a plan that doesn't work.
+Learning how to establish a household budget takes time, so grab some coffee and set aside at least a few hours.
+It's better to wait for a day when you don't have pressing obligations than to cobble together a monthly budget plan that doesn't work.

-Start with a goal.
+Don’t let money management stress you out.
+Start with a financial goal.
 Maybe it's paying off debt, or perhaps it's a college fund.
-You don't have to justify your goal to anyone, and envisioning it can help keep you on track.
+You don't have to justify your financial goals to anyone, but envisioning it can help keep you on track.

-Pen and paper can be just as accurate as an electronic budgeting program, but financial software certainly makes the job a lot easier.
+Using a budget worksheet with pen and paper can be just as accurate as electronic budgeting tools, but financial software certainly makes the job a lot easier.
 It also reduces errors.

-If paper feels right, an accounting ledger doesn't cost much and is designed for credits and debits.
+If paper feels right, an accounting ledger doesn't cost much and is designed for credits and debits within your bank statements.
 In everyday language, credits are incoming dollars and debits are outgoing.
-You'll also need a calculator.
+You'll also need a budget calculator.

-Electronic budgeting software like Mint.com is probably the easiest solution.
-Instead of writing down and accounting for each transaction manually, intuitive software creates running totals, makes suggestions, and shows how debits and credits influence each other for your bottom line.
+Make it easier on yourself to establish a household budget with a simplified budget tracker from Mint.com.
+Instead of manually writing down and accounting for each transaction on a regular basis, intuitive software creates running totals, tracks fixed expenses, highlights discretionary spending, makes suggestions, and shows how debits and credits influence each other for your bottom line.

-Everything that shows incoming and outgoing money, such as earnings statements, receipts, bills and bank statements, has a place at the budget table.
+Everything that shows incoming and outgoing money—such as earnings statements from sources of income, receipts, student loan interest, bills and credit card statements—has a place at the budget table.
 First, separate them into two categories for incoming and outgoing, suggests U.S. News and World Report.

-You'll need a total for both categories.
+You'll need a total for both categories in your family budget.
 This is where many budgeters get a bit nervous, but don't be.
-The incoming amount might be smaller than the outgoing, but a budget will help you control that.
+The incoming amount might be smaller than the outgoing, but an easy family budget will help you control that.

 The outgoing category needs more attention after you've got a grand total.
 The next step is breaking debits into subcategories.
-Yours might be Utilities (electric, water, etc.), Secured Debts (mortgage), Unsecured Debts (credit cards), and Discretionary Spending (lunch, clothing, etc.).
+Your family budget might include Utilities (electric, water, etc.), Secured Debts (mortgage), Unsecured Debts (credit cards), and Discretionary Spending (lunch, clothing, etc.).

-With the initial totals and categories prepared, now you can add everything to an electronic spreadsheet, budget software or ledger.
+Now that you’ve mastered the art form and know how to plan a budget for your family, take your initial totals and categories prepared, then add everything to an electronic spreadsheet, budget software or ledger.
 This is where the budget begins to take shape.
-The goal is to get your debits (expenses) less than your credits (income).
+The short term goal is to get your debits (expenses) less than your credits (income).

 With the numbers in black and white, you can approach the monthly budget more realistically.
-Discretionary spending might be the only category where you can find and divert money toward debt reduction and saving.
+Discretionary spending might be the only category where you can find and divert money toward paying off debt and building up savings.

 Control is the first step toward peace of mind.

-Debt reduction is the main goal of many families.
-The only way to get there is to make at least the minimum payment each month.
+Paying off debt is the main goal of many families and might be the reason why you’re researching how to make a household budget.
+The only way to get there is to submit at least the minimum payment each month.
 Paying more than the minimum obviously reduces debt faster, but it can also mean you'll pay less interest.

-Budgeting is both simple and complex.
+Money management is both simple and complex – but once you learn how to make a family budget step-by-step, grabbing control of your finances will become a walk in the park.
 It's only a matter of knowing what you earn, what you owe, and where money is spent.
 What makes it complex is deciding where to cut back and where to divert more money.
 For some families, debt is a real problem.
 Without enough resources, debt can mount and credit scores can tumble.